Data Privacy Notice

 If you sign up to attend a Foxglove event we use Eventbrite to manage and communicate with event attendees.
 If you sign up to attend an event through Eventbrite we hold your name and email address.
 If you choose to give Foxglove a donation to attend one of our events, we hold your payment information which is used to process your donation.

-If you sign up to attend an online Foxglove event, we use Zoom to host the meeting.
-Through Zoom we collect some information about you to invite you to the event.
-Including your name and your contact email address.
+If you sign up to attend an online Foxglove event, we use Zoom or Crowdcast to host the meeting.
+Through Zoom or Crowdcast we collect some information about you, including your name and email address so we can invite you to the event.

 If you send us an invoice then your financial information and contact details are processed in our accounting software Xero.